ya-ushel/Simple-map-editor/README.md

 ### 1. Map

 ![map](http://i.piccy.info/i9/80495c3ddc7d243a82d8a2d1228a2745/1494485872/18764/1144576/map.png)
-> A map is a two-dimensional array of cells.
+> A map is a component that takes up all the space on a page, which is a two-dimensional array of cells.
+The remaining components interact with the map.